Carl Andrews (actor)

 Carl Andrews (1947 – 1990) was a British character actor.
-Andrews' most notable role was as garage mechanic Joe MacDonald, British soap opera's first, and one of the longest serving, recurring black characters in the original version of the popular motel soap Crossroads.
+Andrews' most notable role was as garage mechanic Joe MacDonald, one of British soap opera's first, and longest serving, recurring black characters, in the original version of the popular motel soap Crossroads.
 Andrews remained in the role from 1978 until 1986.

 Personal life

 He died from complications of AIDS at the age of 43.